Is a perfect life after divorce possible?

 That said, it was the underlying messages that influenced me, the importance of:

-2) taking a good hard look at your relationship to each of those things
+2) taking a good hard look at your relationship to each of those things; then

 A favorite quote: “A dramatic reorganization causes correspondingly dramatic changes in lifestyle and perspective.
 It is life transforming.”